Home Compare RAA.DE vs TT

 RATIONAL Aktiengesellschaft vs Trane Technologies: Which Stock Looks Stronger in 2026?

-RATIONAL Aktiengesellschaft holds the cleaner structural position, with profitability as the main driver and growth adding further support.
+RATIONAL Aktiengesellschaft holds the cleaner structural position, with profitability as the main driver and stability adding further support.
+Trane Technologies still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward Trane Technologies, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with RATIONAL Aktiengesellschaft, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (RAA.DE: HDAX, TT: S&P 500).